DQL¶

 Execution Sequence¶

-Rollup's position in the query execution flow:
+The position of Rollup in the query execution flow:

 Raw data → WHERE filtering → **Rollup preprocessing** → Group aggregation → HAVING filtering → Final result